Sergsxm/UIBundle/README.md

     ->addColumn('image', 'file.contentFile JOIN item.fooFile file', array('description' => 'Image'))
 ```

-With methods addWhereCondition, openWhereGroup, closeWhereGroup of TableListTab and with parameter $whereType in addTab method of TableList you can manage WHERE statment of DQL.
+With methods addWhereCondition, openWhereGroup, closeWhereGroup of TableListTab and with $configuration parameter *whereType* in addTab method of TableList you can manage WHERE statment of DQL.

 With method groupBy of TableListTab you can manage GROUP BY statment of DQL.